OCR to JSON: Convert Scanned Documents and Images to Structured Data

 Use the parsed result directly in your database, ERP, product workflow, support tooling, or automation pipeline.

-Document parsing for any input format
+OCR to JSON for any input format

 Scanned PDFs